gaebar/sei-project-1/README.md

 ### Challenges
 I initially wanted to use Canvas API to display the game animations, as I wanted continues fluid movements and transitions, however the point of making this game was how to use DOM manipulation methods for a more complex project.

 Later on in my studies, I realized that using a library  for DOM manipulation and state management would been very useful.
-I had to code these these elements in using vanilla JavaScript which was challenging, but a great learning opportunity.
+I had to code these elements in using vanilla JavaScript which was challenging, but a great learning opportunity.
 If I had to build the project again, I would have used React and Redux to make it easier to handle the application state.

 In this project the game state is held in the [Board](https://github.com/gaebar/eleven-s-game/blob/master/scripts/game/board.js#L8) class.